minerbadd/MUSE/data/muse/MiningMUSE.md

 - Those expected arguments include an operation function, &Oopf;<b>&Popf;</b>, associated with the command we were looking to execute.
 The framework calls that function (as `fieldsOp`), in <a href="code/lib/field.html#plot" target="_blank"> `field.plot`</a> (step 3).

 - That function produces the arguments for the call to `field.plan` (step 4).
-The arguments include the name of what we'll call a `plans` file, from the `plans` directory for the operation.
+The arguments include the name of what we'll call a `plans` file for the operation.
+The `plans` files are in the `plans` directory.

 - The music continues when <a href="code/lib/field.html#plan" target="_blank">`field.plan`</a> loads that file (step 5) to produce and call the plan function, <b>&Popf;</b>.